dogradiwakar/BeerAndDiapers.ai/MachineLearning/_posts/2019-03-28-Logistic Regression on Determining User Clicks on Ads.md

 categories: [MachineLearning]
 ---

-### Logistic Regression on Determining User Clicks on Ads
+### Logistic Regression on Determining User Clicks on Ads.
 # Logistic Regression Project
 The data set contains the following features: